kiringodhwani/RustCheatSheet/README.md

 ## Copy, Move, Clone

-- **Copy:** Simple types stored on the stack like integers, booleans, and characters implement the `Copy` trait which allows these types to be copied instead of moved.
+- **Copy:** Simple types stored on the stack like integers, booleans, and characters implement the `Copy` trait which allows these types to be copied by default instead of moved.

 ```Rust
 let x = 5;
 let y = x; 	// Copy
 ```

 - **Move:** In the below, Rust invalidates `s1` (called a "move").
 Cloning s1 would be way too memory expensive (would create a new String on the heap).
 A shallow copy not as memory safe.
+Rust defaults to "move" unless `Copy` trait is implemented.

 ```Rust
 let s1 = String::from("hello");